 In general, megabytes are used to measure data and tell you how large a file is.
 You’ve probably seen its most common abbreviation, MB, when you send a file as an email attachment or download an episode of your favorite TV show.
 A typical MP3 download is 3.5 MB, while a movie can be anywhere from 1,500 to 4,000 MB.

 While speed is displayed as megabits, you’re actually downloading or transferring megabytes of data.
 When you download a file, the speed at which you can download it depends on your Internet connection.
 Because eight megabits equals one megabyte, a file that is 5 MB can be downloaded in five seconds if you have an Internet download speed of 8 Mbps.

 Calculating the Internet speed you need to download certain files can get tricky.
 Fortunately, you don’t have to break out your high school math textbooks to figure it out.
 Google has come to the rescue with a converter that calculates it for you.
 All you need to do is input the number of megabytes and this handy tool will automatically convert the number into megabits.

-Depending on your location, CenturyLink offers speeds ranging from 12 Mbps up to 40 Mbps.
+Depending on your location, CenturyLink offers speeds ranging from up to 20 Mbps to up to 100 Mbps.
 That is more than enough speed for the typical Internet user, even if there are several people in one household who want to go online at the same time.
-However, if you need more speed, CenturyLink has rolled out new service in limited areas with speeds up to one Gigabit per second (Gbps), which is equal to 1,000 Mbps.
+However, if you need more speed, CenturyLink has rolled out a Fiber Internet plan with speeds up to 940 Mbps.
+(May not be available in your area)